Australian Labor Party

-The Australian Labor Party (ALP), also simply known as Labor, is the major centre-left political party in Australia, one of two major parties in Australian politics, along with the centre-right Liberal Party of Australia.
-The party forms the federal government since being elected in the 2022 election.
-The ALP is a federal party, with political branches in each state and territory.
-They are currently in government in Victoria, Queensland, Western Australia, South Australia, the Australian Capital Territory, and the Northern Territory.
-They are currently in opposition in New South Wales and Tasmania.
-It is the oldest political party in Australia, being established on 8 May 1901 at Parliament House, Melbourne, the meeting place of the first federal Parliament.
+The Australian Labor Party (ALP), also known as the Labor Party or simply Labor, is the major centre-left political party in Australia and one of two major parties in Australian politics, along with the centre-right Liberal Party of Australia.
+The party has been in government since the 2022 federal election, and with political branches active in all the Australian states and territories, they currently hold government in New South Wales, South Australia, Victoria, Western Australia, and the Australian Capital Territory.
+As of 2025, Queensland, Tasmania and Northern Territory are the only states or territories where Labor currently forms the opposition.
+It is the oldest continuously operating political party in Australian history, having been established on 8 May 1901 at Parliament House, Melbourne, the meeting place of the first Federal Parliament.

-The ALP was not founded as a federal party until after the first sitting of the Australian parliament in 1901.
-It is regarded as descended from labour parties founded in the various Australian colonies by the emerging labour movement in Australia, formally beginning in 1891.
-Colonial labour parties contested seats from 1891, and federal seats following Federation at the 1901 federal election.
-The ALP formed the world's first labour party government and the world's first social-democratic government at a national level.
-At the 1910 federal election, Labor was the first party in Australia to win a majority in either house of the Australian parliament.
+The ALP is descended from the labour parties founded in the various Australian colonies by the emerging labour movement.
+Colonial Labour parties contested seats from 1891, and began contesting federal seats following Federation at the 1901 federal election.
+In 1904, the ALP briefly formed what is considered the world's first labour party government and the world's first democratic socialist or social democratic government at a national level.
+At the 1910 federal election, Labor became the first party in Australia to win a majority in either house of the Australian parliament.
 In every election since 1910 Labor has either served as the governing party or the opposition.
-There have been 13 Labor Prime Ministers and 10 Periods of Federal Labor Governments.
+There have been 13 Labor prime ministers and 10 periods of federal Labor governments, including under Billy Hughes from 1915 to 1916, James Scullin from 1929 to 1932, John Curtin from 1941 to 1945, Ben Chifley from 1945 to 1949, Gough Whitlam from 1972 to 1975, Bob Hawke from 1983 to 1991, Paul Keating from 1991 to 1996, Kevin Rudd from 2007 to 2010 and 2013, Julia Gillard from 2010 to 2013, and Anthony Albanese since 2022.

+The Labor Party is often called the party of unions due to its close ties to the labour movement in Australia and historical founding by trade unions, with the majority of Australian trade unions being affiliated with the Labor Party.
+The party's structure allocates 50% of delegate representation at state and national conferences to affiliated unions, with the remaining 50% to rank-and-file party members.
 At the federal and state/colony level, the Australian Labor Party predates both the British Labour Party and the New Zealand Labour Party in party formation, government, and policy implementation.
-Internationally, the ALP is a member of the Progressive Alliance, a network of social-democratic parties, having previously been a member of the Socialist International.
+Internationally, the ALP is a member of the Progressive Alliance, a network of progressive, democratic socialist and social democratic parties, having previously been a member of the Socialist International.